-- 1. Turn the transmitter switch on.
-The status LED on the transmitter should be solid green (not flashing). - Elevate the model on a block or a stand so that all of the tires are off the ground.
+- Turn the transmitter switch on.
+The status LED on the transmitter should be solid green (not flashing). - Elevate the model so that the rear tires are off the ground.
+If you are holding the model, grip it firmly.
 Make sure your hands are clear of the moving parts of the model. - 3.
 Plug the battery pack in the model into the speed control. - 4.
 Press and release the EZ-Set button on the speed control to turn the model on.
-The speed control's LED will glow green.
+The speed control's LED will glow red.
 To turn the speed control off, press the EZ-Set button until the LED turns off.
-Note: If the LED shines red after the speed control is turned on, Low-Voltage Detection is deactivated.
+Note: If the LED shines green after the speed control is turned on, Low-Voltage Detection is activated.
+This may cause poor performance from NiMH battery packs.
 Make sure to turn the Low-Voltage Detection on when using LiPo batteries.
 Never use LiPo batteries while Low-Voltage Detection is turned off.
-See page 19 for more information. - 5.
-Turn the steering wheel on the transmitter back and forth and check for rapid operation of the steering servo.
+See page 18 for more information. - Turn the steering wheel on the transmitter back and forth and check for rapid operation of the steering servo.
 Also, check that the steering mechanism is not loose or binding.
 If the steering operates slowly, check for weak batteries.

-6. When looking down at the model, the front wheels should be pointing straight ahead.
+When looking down at the model, the front wheels should be pointing straight ahead.
 If the wheels are turned slightly to the left or right, slowly adjust the steering trim control on the transmitter until they are pointing straight ahead.

-- 7. Operate the throttle trigger to ensure that you have full forward and reverse operation, and that the motor stops when the throttle trigger is at neutral. - Once adjustments are made, turn off your model, followed by the hand-held transmitter.
+- 7. Operate the throttle trigger to ensure that you have full forward and reverse operation, and that the motor stops when the throttle trigger is at neutral. - 8.
+Once adjustments are made, turn off your model, followed by the hand-held transmitter.